 We get an email notification of all online orders.
 There is no need to include an order receipt with your media when you submit it to us.
 As long as your shipping address is included, we'll know it's your package.

-Please rewind all tapes (VHS, DAT and Compact Cassette) to the beginning to ensure no damage occurs to exposed tape!
+Please rewind all tapes (Microcassette, DAT and Compact Cassette) to the beginning to ensure no damage occurs to exposed tape!
 (Don't worry about it if you can't rewind it - but you've been warned!)

 Pack your media well!
 Anytime media has gone missing during the shipment process, the shipper was usually not well-packed.
 This means double-taping self-glued flaps to ensure they won't come apart, and securely tape-wrapping larger boxes to prevent blowout!

 Usually the first few seconds and the last few seconds around each edit point.
-There isn't enough time in the day to view all the stuff we've converted!
+There isn't enough time in the day to preview all the stuff we've converted!
 We also respect our customer's privacy.

 Yes it is.
 We strictly adhere to US Copyright law with all of the services we provide.